First order asymptotics of the sample average approximation method to solve risk averse stochastic progams: Introduction

 In several fields like finance, insurance or microeconomics, the assumption of risk neutral decision makers are considered to be too idealistic.
 Instead there it is preferred to study the behaviour of actors with a more cautious attitude, known as risk aversion.
 In this view the optimization problem (\ref{optimization risk neutral}) should be replaced with a \textit{risk averse} stochastic program, i.e. an optimization problem

 where $\rho$ stands for a functional which is nondecreasing w.r.t. the increasing convex order.
-A general class of functionals fulfilling this requirement is built by the so called \textit{law-invariant convex risk measures} (see e.g. \cite{FoellmerSchied2011}, \cite{ShapiroEtAl}).
-They play an important role as building blocks in quantitative risk management (see \cite{McNeilEmbrechtsFrey2005}, \cite{PflugRoemisch2007}, \cite{Rueschendorf2013}), and they have been suggested as a systematic approach for calculations of insurance premia (cf. \cite{Kaasetal2008}).
-Law-invariance, sometimes also called \textit{distribution-invariance}, denotes the property that a functional $\rho$ has the same outcome for random variables with identical distribution.
-Hence, a law-invariant convex risk measure $\rho$ may be associated with a functional $\cR_{\rho}$ on sets of distribution functions.
+A general class of functionals fulfilling this requirement is built by the so called \textit{distribution-invariant convex risk measures} (see e.g. \cite{FoellmerSchied2011}, \cite{ShapiroEtAl}).
+They play an important role as building blocks in quantitative risk management (see \cite{McNeilEmbrechtsFrey2005}, \cite{PflugRoemisch2007}, \cite{Rueschendorf2013}), and they have been suggested as a systematic approach for calculations of insurance premia (cf. \cite{Kaasetal2008}). \textit{Distribution-invariance} denotes the property that a functional $\rho$ has the same outcome for random variables with identical distribution.
+Hence, a distribution-invariant convex risk measure $\rho$ may be associated with a functional $\cR_{\rho}$ on sets of distribution functions (see e.g. \cite[Section 4.2]{KraetschmerSchiedZaehle2017}, and also \cite[(2.4)]{ClausKraetschmerSchultz2017}).
 In this case (\ref{optimization risk averse}) reads as follows

 where $F_{\theta}$ is the distribution function of $G(\theta,Z)$.
 Then we may modify the SAA method by